ChrisPenner/ChrisPenner.github.io/site/drafts/kaleidoscopes.md

 ## First guesses at an implementation

 Let's start by taking a look at the examples provided in the abstract.
-Unfortnately we're only given a few very small snippets without any source code or even type-signatures to help us out, so I'll be mostly guessing my way through this.
+Unfortunately we're only given a few very small snippets without any source code or even type-signatures to help us out, so I'll be mostly guessing my way through this.
 I'll need to take a few creative liberties to get everything to wire together.

 The abstract uses Kaleidoscopes and Algebraic lenses for classifying flowers into species by analyzing their measurements.
 These are the examples in the abstract: